Donate

 About the Course

-The course is a thirty-six-hour (in-person) counselling skills certificate.
+The course is a thirty-eight-hour online counselling skills certificate.
 Specifically, the focus is on gaining competence in working with people with a legacy of European domination, such as slavery and colonialism, primarily within the British context.

-The main sessions are in-person, with tutorials and self-reflection groups taking place online.
+The course comprises 10 teaching units (30 hrs) with tutorials and self-reflection groups (8 hrs).
 Much of the learning is in small groups, and there is an emphasis on students, where appropriate, sharing and reflecting on their own experiences.

 We strive to make our course materials and teaching methods inclusive and accessible to all learners, including those with different learning styles and neurodiverse needs.